-Nicola Dunsbee works primarily in the field of Art History, which she studies at the Courtauld Institute in London.
-This discipline allows her to curate, as she co-curated the FRESHART exhibition at the Art31 Gallery, and in the future will curate arts events for Dover Arts Festival and Folkestone’s International Women’s Day Celebrations.
-Art History also gives Nicola a basis in the written word, as demonstrated in the exhibition catalogue she produced for the FRESHART exhibition.
-She is also a poet, whose work documents explore the lived experience of young female trauma, and this body of poetry is often performed in feminist events.
-She has been featured in the film ‘Count’ produced by Leah Thorn, which has been shown at Film Festivals across the world.
-Nicola is also a visual and musical artist, and has participated in many Dover Arts Development events throughout the years.
+Nicola is also a poet, whose work documents explore the lived experience of young female trauma, and this body of poetry is often performed in feminist and queer events.
+She has been featured in the film ‘Count’ produced by Leah Thorn, which has been shown at film festivals across the world.
+Nicola is also a visual and musical artist who has participated in many Dover Arts Development events throughout the years.

 - Alma Tischlerwood’s ALICE launch: 1 June, in Kearsney Abbey